 He lived and worked with his Twin brother Jean until 1928 when he took over the firm of Sue et Mare.
 During the 1950’s he created furniture and his works were commissioned for UNESCO and other prestigious buildings, including at the Elysée Palace.

-Often worked in collaboration with his twin brother Jean who was the display manager for galleries Lafayette and their joint works were marked JJ Adnet.
+Often working in collaboration with his twin brother Jean who was the display manager for galleries Lafayette and their joint works were marked JJ Adnet.
 Little information is known on Jean.

 Aichele, Paul (1870 – 1940)